- Why passion takes you further than perfection

-I’m 38 and I’d never been to New York.
+I’d never been to New York.

-But there’s no way to carve out your own city within the city unless you see it for yourself.
+However, over the years I’ve learned that there’s no way to carve out your own city within the city unless you see it for yourself.

 My partner was working in Brooklyn for a few days so I took the train from New Jersey to Penn Station, walked over the bridge towards Flatbush and arrived at the end of Coney Island Avenue just before 5PM.